TimDPearce/SculptingPlanet/README.md

 the perturbing planet.
 It can also produce a plot showing the allowed region of parameter space that the planet can reside in.

-To use the program, simply change the values in the 'User Inputs' section just below.
+To use the program, simply change the values in the 'User Inputs' section.
 You should not have to change anything outside of that section.
 The default settings are for 49 Cet (HD 9672), and reproduces Fig. 7 of Pearce et al. 2022.

 Feel free to use this code, and if the results go into a publication, then please cite Pearce et al. 2022.
 Also, let me know if you find any